needle-tools/needle-engine-support/documentation/scripting.md

 | `// @generate-component` | Force generation of next class|
 | `// @dont-generate-component` | Disable generation of next class |
 | `// @serializeField` | Decorate generated field with `[SerializeField]` |

+The attribute `@dont-generate-component` is especially useful if you have an existing Unity script you want to match, or when you want to extend the generated code with custom logic (e.g. Gizmo drawing).
+You'll have to ensure that the serialized fields match yourself in this case (only matching fields/properties will be exported).

+### Version Control
+Make sure your generated components are checked into git/version control, otherwise their GUIDs might change between machines and script connections will be lost.

 ## Serialization / Components in glTF files
 To embed components and recreate components with their correct types in glTF, we also need to save non-primitive types (everything that is not a ``Number``, ``Boolean`` or ``String``).
 The easiest way to do so is adding a ``@serializeable(<type>)`` decorator above your field or property.